skip to content

 Where a sole executor dies

-If the sole executor dies after the testator and after probate is obtained but before administration is complete, the executor of the deceased executor's estate becomes executor of the deceased's estate.
+If the sole executor dies after the testator and after probate is obtained but before administration of the estate is complete, the executor of the deceased executor's estate becomes executor of the deceased's estate.
 The issues raised by the death of an executor are quite complex depending on the stage that matters have reached and legal advice should be sought.

 Where the sole executor is under 18 years

-Where the executor has breached his/her duties
+Where the executor has breached their duties

 There are several types of breach and these can often overlap.
 The main categories of action against an executor are:

-• Misappropriation
+• misappropriation

-• Maladministration
+• maladministration

-• Breach of trust
+• breach of trust.

 A breach of an executor’s duties can also result in an action for breach of trust.
-For example, an executor who fails to demand and enforce payment of a debt owed to an estate will be in breach of his/her duty of care.
-If a loss is suffered by the estate as a result of the failure to enforce the debt the executor will be liable to repay the loss.
-Further examples of breach of trust include:
+For example, an executor who fails to demand and enforce payment of a debt owed to an estate will be in breach of their duty of care.
+If a loss is suffered by the estate as a result of the failure to enforce the debt, the executor will be liable to repay the loss.

-Problems with executors : Last Revised: Mon Jul 22nd 2013
+Problems with executors : Last Revised: Tue Dec 31st 2024

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.